subashncrypt/subashncrypt/ReadMe.md

 • built components with Reactjs to handle data.
 • Built order tracking and notifications functionalities into the system.

-Senior associate software developerSenior associate software developer NTT DATA Services · Full-timeNTT DATA Services · Full-time Aug 2018 - Jan 2021 · 2 yrs 6 mosAug 2018 - Jan 2021 · 2 yrs 6 mos
+Senior associate software developerSenior associate software developer NTT DATA Services · Full-time
-Bangalore Urban, Karnataka, IndiaBangalore Urban, Karnataka, India Worked for RLG as an analyst programmer.
+Aug 2018 - Jan 2021

 • Worked on complex legacy system to resolve regulatory problems
 • Improve efficiency and development of new modules based on business requirements.